InsightsByIvy/Credit-Card-Fraud-Detection/README.md

 Machine Learning Approach
  * Model: Random Forest Classifier trained to predict fraud based on transaction features.
  * Evaluation: Used precision, recall, F1-score, and confusion matrix to assess model performance.
- * Threshold Tuning: Explored the trade-off between precision and recall by adjusting the decision threshold, with a focus on maximizing precision to minimize false alarms.
+ * Threshold Tuning: Explored the trade-off between precision and recall by adjusting the decision threshold, with a focus on maximising precision to minimise false alarms.

-Visualisation Created:
+Visualisation:
 - "Histogram of transaction amounts",
 - "Line charts for hourly fraud frequency",
 - "Precision-Recall vs. Threshold Plot: Demonstrates the trade-off between catching more frauds and reducing false positives."
 - "Interactive Tableau dashboard with filters (Hour, Amount) and KPIs (Fraud Percentage, Total Fraud Cases)"

 ## Findings
-- **Fraud Prevalence**: Approximately 0.17% of transactions are fraudulent (~85 out of 50,000), consistent with the Kaggle dataset (The dataset is highly imbalanced).
+- **Fraud Prevalence**: Approximately 0.17% of transactions are fraudulent (~85 out of 50,000), consistent with the Kaggle dataset (the dataset is highly imbalanced).
 - **Amount Distribution**: Fraud transactions average €164.23, while legitimate ones average €87.25, indicating higher-value frauds.
 - **Time Patterns**: Fraud peaks vary by hour, with potential clustering (visualised in the dashboard).
 - **Insight**: High-spending users (e.g., >€500) contribute to a disproportionate share of fraud cases, suggesting that high-value transactions may require targeted monitoring.
-- Precision-Recall Trade-off: By increasing the decision threshold, the model achieves high precision (fewer false alarms) at the cost of lower recall (missing some frauds).
+- **Precision-Recall Trade-off**: By increasing the decision threshold, the model achieves high precision (fewer false alarms) at the cost of lower recall (missing some frauds).
 This approach is suitable for minimizing customer disruption in production environments.
 <br>

 ## How to Use